-“Vietnam has an overwhelming beauty and is rich in natural sceneries and beauties such as deltas like the Red River Delta and Mekong Delta, as well as other beauties including green rice-paddy fields, divine beaches, soaring mountains, dense & misty forests and many more.
-Vietnam is in the south east of the Indochina Peninsula.
+“Vietnam has an overwhelming beauty and is rich in natural sceneries and beauties such as deltas like the Red River Delta and Mekong Delta, as well as other beauties including green rice-paddy fields, divine beaches, soaring mountains, dense & misty forests and much more.
+Vietnam is in the south-east of the Indochina Peninsula.
 The border countries are China on the north, Laos on the northwest, and Cambodia on the southwest.
 Located to the east is the South China Sea.”

 Vietnam Holiday Highlights

 Hanoi is the capital city and the second largest city in Vietnam with a population of some 6.4 million people.
 Hanoi mixes East and West culture and is suffused with a rich history and culture thanks to centuries of rule by the Chinese.
-The city is definitely the cultural centre of Vietnam and oozes historic charm.
-There are more than 600 pagodas and temples in the city as well as French colonial buildings and Vietnam tours should include:
+The city is definitely the cultural center of Vietnam and oozes historic charm.
+There are more than 600 pagodas and temples in the city, as well as French colonial buildings and Vietnam tours, should include:

 French Colonial Architecture – Hanoi has many beautiful French colonial buildings constructed by early French settlers.
-Many remain untouched by the modernisation which swept the city in the 1970s and 1980s.
-These buildings include the Grand Opera House, Presidential Palace (built between 1901 and 1906), State Bank of Viet nam, historic hotel the Sofitel Metropole and the magnificent Cathédrale St-Joseph.
+Many remain untouched by the modernization which swept the city in the 1970s and 1980s.
+These buildings include the Grand Opera House, Presidential Palace (built between 1901 and 1906), State Bank of Vietnam, historic hotel the Sofitel Metropole and the magnificent Cathédrale St-Joseph.

 Ho Chi Minh Mausoleum – The Ho Chi Minh Mausoleum is housed in a magnificent structure in the center of the city and on display within the mausoleum itself is the preserved body of Uncle Ho, Ho Chi Minh himself, who looks very peaceful.
 After a thorough security check, visitors shuffle through the mausoleum in a line, but remember; no talking, no photos and no shorts!
 The mausoleum is only for a few hours each day and is closed two days a week and for two months a year, so check before visiting.